clevercanyon/utilities/src/classes/Dev/README.md

 Organization for all software, which again, is `clevercanyon` on GitHub.
 We may expand to other GitHub Organizations in the future.

-From more of a business perspective, our top-level parent Organization is CLEVER CANYON LLC.
+From more of a business perspective, our top-level parent Organization is Clever Canyon LLC.

 ### Brands

 Within an Organization there are Brands, and under those Brands there are Products.
-A Brand can also be an Organization itself; e.g., CLEVER CANYON is both a Brand and an Organization.
+A Brand can also be an Organization itself; e.g., Clever Canyon is both a Brand and an Organization.

-Some of our Products may decide to rebrand; e.g., move to a different Brand, or to a new Sub-Organization under CLEVER CANYON; or whatever makes sense.
+Some of our Products may decide to rebrand; e.g., move to a different Brand, or to a new Sub-Organization under Clever Canyon; or whatever makes sense.

 ### Products